loopbackio/loopback-connector-mysql/README.md

 ## Using the `dataType` field/column option with MySQL

-The jugglingdb MySQL adapter now supports using the `dataType`  column/property attribute to specify what MySQL column type is used for many jugglingdb types.
+The loopback-data MySQL adapter now supports using the `dataType`  column/property attribute to specify what MySQL column type is used for many loopback-data types.

 The following type-dataType combinations are supported:
 * <h4> Number </h4>